Places

 Don't MissThe pork back fat ramen

-Skip It IfYou have plans later in the day - this will put you to bed.
+Skip It IfYou want something light - this may put you to bed.

 Verified by Max (lived in Tokyo 6 months)